Label Alignment Regularization for Distribution Shift: Experiments

 \subsection{Synthetic Data}

-We create a distribution shift scenario where the alignment property is present in the labeled data distribution (Figure \ref{fig:synthetic_rotation}).
-For the source domain (\subref{fig:synthetic_source}), the input is sampled from a two dimensional Gaussian distribution.
+We create a distribution shift scenario where the alignment property is present in the labeled data distribution (Figure \ref{fig:synthetic_rotation}), as theoretically discussed in \S~\ref{sec:RGaussian}.
+For the source domain (\subref{fig:synthetic_source}), the input is sampled from a two-dimensional Gaussian distribution.
 The distribution is more spread out in the direction of the first principal component (see the black arrows) which corresponds to a larger singular value.
-In this task the two classes are separated along this direction as shown in the figure.
-The resulting vector of all labels is mostly in the direction of the first left singular vector of the representation matrix.
-We rotate the input by $45$ degrees to create the target distribution in (\subref{fig:synthetic_hyperplanes}).
+In this task, the two classes are separated along this direction as shown in the figure.
+The resulting vector of all labels is mostly in the direction of the first singular vector of the representation matrix.
+We rotate the input by $45^{\circ}$ to create the target distribution in (\subref{fig:synthetic_hyperplanes}).

 We then run the proposed algorithm with hyperparameters $k=\tilde{k}=1$ and different values of $\lambda$ and compared it with the $\ell_2$ regularizer and a domain-adversarial baseline DANN \citep{ganin2016domain} with one hidden layer of width 64.
+Note that the optimal solution should be independent of $\lambda$ (Prop.~\ref{prop-gaussian}), but $\lambda$ may affect the convergence rate.
 Figures \ref{fig:synthetic_rotation} (\subref{fig:synthetic_hyperplanes}) to (\subref{fig:synthetic_acc}) show the results.
 Further details are in Appendix B. In Figure \ref{fig:synthetic_rotation} (\subref{fig:synthetic_hyperplanes}) we see that the solution without regularization separates the classes as they are separated in the source domain.
 The proposed algorithm finds a separating hyperplane that matches how the classes are separated in the target domain.
-In (\subref{fig:synthetic_wdiff}), increasing the regularization weight in our method reduces the distance to the optimal weights on the target domain while the $\ell_2$ regularizer cannot achieve this reduction.
-Finally, (\subref{fig:synthetic_acc}) shows that our regularizer surpasses both the $\ell_2$ regularizer and the domain-adversarial baseline and achieves near perfect classification on the target domain in this example.
+Finally, (\subref{fig:synthetic_acc}) shows that our regularizer surpasses both the $\ell_2$ regularizer and the domain-adversarial baseline and achieves a near perfect classification in the target domain in this example.
+The dark green line in this figure uses 2k epochs and its accuracy is sensitive to $\lambda$.
+Increasing the number of epochs to 20k (green line) reduces this sensitivity, indicating that, as the theory predicted, the final solution is robust to $\lambda$ and the sensitivity is due to slow optimization.

+We also want to evaluate the effectiveness of removing the implicit regularization term $\sum_{i={k+1}}^d \sigma_i^2 (w_i^{\Vv})^2$ as described in Equation \ref{eq:regression_reduction}.
+More specifically, we are interested in when removing the implicit regularization would be effective.